PX4/PX4-user_guide/en/config/autotune.md

 ## Pre-tuning Test

 The vehicle must be able to fly and adequately stabilize itself before running auto-tune.
+This test ensures that the vehicle can fly safely in position controlled modes..

 :::note
 During [Airframe Setup](../config/airframe.md) you should have selected the frame that most closely matches your vehicle.